Country Club Level is Equal to NTPR Ranking

 Critical information sent to your phone

-Text T4C21 to 84483 to receive up to the minute alerts from Tennis 4 Cancer.
+Text T4C21 to phone number 84483 to receive up-to-the-minute alerts from Tennis 4 Cancer.

 Receive messages with updates about the tournament such as rain delays, updated match times, etc.

 In the event of rain, the following contingency plan will be implemented: